Jobs: West Midlands

 • Previous external examining experience would be welcomed but is not essential.

 The appointment will be effective from 1st September 2024 and will continue for 4 years.
 The role requires module external review Role of the Module Results External The role requires providing advice and recommendations to module teams about teaching and learning content and assessment design.
 External moderation of assessments, attendance at assessment review boards as well as scrutiny of Recognition of Prior Learning, annual visits to practice learning environments and completion of an Annual External Examiners Report.
 All appointments are subject to a panel review of perspective nominations.
 Applications are by submission of CV.
-If you are interested in applying for this role (or to request further information), please send a recent CV to the Head of School (Associate Dean) Nursing & Allied Health Ronnie Meechan r.meechan@staff.newman.ac.uk by 29th March 2024
+If you are interested in applying for this role (or to request further information), please send a recent CV to the Head of Subject Allied Health Dr Annabel Masson a.masson@staff.newman.ac.uk or Head of School (Associate Dean) Nursing & Allied Health Ronnie Meechan r.meechan@staff.newman.ac.uk by 19 July 2024

 Opening Date: